Pearl V Puri: 2018–2021: Rise to prominence

 From 2018 to 2019, Puri had his breakthrough role in the starring role of Mahir Sehgal / Mihir Sippi in Ekta Kapoor's notable supernatural TV series Naagin 3 alongside Surbhi Jyoti, which earned him a household name.
 He won the Best Actor Male (Critics) category at Gold Awards and received nominations for Best Actor Male (Popular) and Best Onscreen Jodi (Popular) at Indian Telly Awards.

 In 2019, Puri ventured into discography with Peerh Meri co-starring Anita Hassanandani.
 He participated in Khatra Khatra Khatra and the fifth season of Kitchen Champion on Colors TV.
 He also appeared in the fourth season of Box Cricket League.

 Puri next reteamed with Ekta Kapoor for the romantic mystery thriller Bepanah Pyaar (2019–2020) on Colors TV, playing Raghbir Malhotra alongside Aparna Dixit and Ishita Dutta.
 In 2020, he appeared in the music videos Teri Aankhon Mein and Teri Aankhon Mein Dance Cover.
 In late-2020, he was roped in opposite Nikki Sharma in Zee TV's Brahmarakshas 2, marking a hat-trick of his collaborations with Kapoor.
 However, the show culminated within five months due to low viewership.

 2022–present: Film debut

 In 2023, Puri made his Bollywood debut with the film Yaariyan 2 co-starring Divya Khosla Kumar and Meezaan Jafri.
+However the film was a box office failure.